MikeLearnsIT/zhoujing/README.md

 # zhoujing
-This repository is for artest of zhou jing
+This repository is for artist of zhou jing